dhemery/runtime-suite/README.md

     	...
     }

+Conceptually, `RuntimeSuite` does the following:

-Conceptually, `RuntimeSuite` calls each of the class finder classes and accumulates the results.
-It then calls each class filter and retains the classes that survive the filters.
-For each surviving class, it creates a Runner to run the class's tests.
+* Call each class finder and accumulate the resulting candidate classes.
+* Call each class filter and retain the classes that survive all filters.
+* Create a `Runner` for each surviving class.
+* Yield the runners to JUnit for processing.

 ## Declaring Class Finder fields